Jaimilit/beyond-the-barbell/README.md

 Site Administrator goals

 * As a Site Administrator I would like to be able to add, edit, & delete products
-* As a Site Administrator I can approve reviews written prior to posting
+* As a Site Administrator I can update and delete reviews
+* As a Site Administrator I can manage product orders
 * As a Site Administrator I can update, edit, & delete competitions

 ## Agile Tools

 The Projects section in GitHub was used for this project.
 A Kanban board was used for the development of this project, which made it possible to break down the project into subtasks and make it easier to complete and track project progress.
 In addition, labels were used to further define the priority of each user story in the Kanban board.

 The first thing I did was write the user stories I wanted my site to have.
 Then I created an outline in WireFrames of what I wanted my final product to look like.
-You can see it's not exactly the same, but the initial ideas where there.
+You can see it's not exactly the same, but the initial ideas were there.

 SEO considerations implemented: meta description of content and key search words in head of code.
 Sitemap.xml was created for the site so that once ready engines like google can search it effectively.